P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 > [!abstract] Data-Driven Decision Making
 >
-> Data-Driven Decision Making: It enables businesses to move from making choices based on intuition to making them based on facts and evidence, leading to smarter decisions.
+> It enables businesses to move from making choices based on intuition to making them based on facts and evidence, leading to smarter decisions.
 >
 > -   **Example**: The bakery uses analytics to determine the optimal price for a new cake, based on market and cost data.
 >